The journey so far

 We built and ran a centre for street children called Baho Neza Mwana, which is Kinyarwanda for a good life for children.

 The centre supported 214 boys on a short-term residential basis, 85 boys on a “day” programme and 118 girls with training until its closure in December 2020.
-We have built on the success of this approach and our emphasis is now on identifying vulnerable families and working with them in their communities to avoid children having to live on the streets.
+We have built on the success of this approach and our emphasis is now on identifying vulnerable families and working with them in their communities to avoid children living a street-connected life.

 We have supported a centre for children with disability, which has provided residential support for over 400 children many of whom have been able to access mainstream schooling.